Tim Skold

-Tim Skold (born Thim Sköld) is a Swedish musician and record producer who produces solo work and has also collaborated with multiple musical groups including Shotgun Messiah, KMFDM, Marilyn Manson and Motionless in White.
+Tim Skold (born Thim Sköld; 14 December 1966) is a Swedish musician and record producer who produces solo work and has also collaborated with multiple musical groups including Shotgun Messiah, KMFDM, Marilyn Manson and Motionless in White.

 Biography

 Early life

-Skold grew up in Timmersdala, 21 kilometres northwest of Skövde.

-He has a sister named Linda.
-Skold grew up in a very liberal setting as the son of a 15-year-old mother named Åse and a father trying to get by as a semi-professional drummer.

-At age 11, Skold joined a playback band (where the band mimes over recorded material).
-Skold's band would play for people at school meetings with Kiss, Bowie and Sweet songs playing on a cassette player.

-Skold first rented a bass guitar at age 12, and by the time he was 13, he was playing and singing in his first real band.
-Skold later met guitarist Harry Cody at a New Year's Eve party, and they formed a creative partnership that would last for many years to come.
-Their dream was to go to the US to be rock stars.
-At age 17, after 2 years of studying Process Engineering at a boarding school, Skold moved into his own apartment and took a factory job making military equipment.
+Born in Skövde, Skold grew up in Timmersdala, outside of Skövde.
+Influenced by the New Wave of British Heavy Metal, he acquired his first bass guitar at age 12 and played in various cover bands.
+He later met guitarist Harry "Harry Cody" Kemppainen at a New Year's Eve party, and the two formed a creative partnership with a shared dream of becoming rock stars in the United States.
+At age 17, after two years of studying Process Engineering at a boarding school, Skold moved into his own apartment and took a factory job making military equipment.
 A half-year later, he was drafted into the army.
 He brought his bass to the base and sneaked into the shower stalls to practice after everyone went to sleep.
-Skold also kept rehearsing with Cody on the weekends, and once out of the army he took on many odd jobs including library assistant, Volvo employee and as a gardener at a bathhouse.
+Skold also kept rehearsing with Cody on the weekends, and once out of the army he took on many odd jobs, including working as a library assistant, Volvo employee and gardener at a bathhouse.

-At age 19, Skold and Cody talked a Swedish record company into allowing them to make a record, which they could use as a demo to reach the American market.
-Starting off as Shylock, their determination soon paid off in the form of Kingpin.

 Kingpin

-During the early '80s, bassist Skold and guitarist Cody formed the glam metal band Kingpin in their native Skövde, Sweden.
-They were inspired by the flamboyant hard rock bands flowing out of Los Angeles at the time, as well as the UK acts such as Sigue Sigue Sputnik and Zodiac Mindwarp.

-The band kicked off their career with a 7" single titled "Shout It Out" (which hit #1 in Sweden) in 1987.
-They then drafted vocalist Zinny J. Zan and drummer Stixx Galore a short time later.
-Kingpin released their only Swedish album, Welcome to Bop City, the following year, and then moved to Los Angeles.
+During the early 1980s, Skold and Cody formed the glam metal band Kingpin in their native Skövde, Sweden.
+The duo were inspired by the flamboyant hard rock bands flowing out of Los Angeles at the time, as well as the UK acts such as Sigue Sigue Sputnik and Zodiac Mindwarp.
+The duo drafted vocalist Zinny J. Zan and drummer Stixx Galore a short time later to complete the band's lineup.
+Kingpin's first release was a 1987 single titled "Shout It Out", which reached number 1 in Swedish charts.
+They released their only album, Welcome to Bop City, the following year, and subsequently moved to Los Angeles.